brettvanderwerff/Flaskerizer/README.md

 2. Install dependencies by opening a terminal in top level directory of the repo and entering `$ pip install -r requirements.txt`

-3. Download your favorite Bootstrap template from https://Bootstrapmade.com/ .Note that there is an example template (Alstar_example) that you can use if you don't want to download one.
+3. Download your favorite Bootstrap template.
+Note that there is an example template (Alstar_example) that you can use if you don't want to download one.

 4. If the Bootstrap template is downloaded as a zipped file you will need to unzip the Bootstrap template